sci-42ver/SICP_SDF/sicp_exercise.md

     -> if (primitive) then will stop when base.
   - same as meteorgan's.
 - [ ] 26
-  - Alyssa's is just complement and in favor of Ben's
+  - Alyssa's is just the complement of and in favor of Ben's
-  - > not a procedure that could be used in conjunction can be done with thunk.
   - > Fill in the details on both ...
-    Ben: just as derived expression of if.
+    Ben: just as the derived expression of if.
+    - > not a procedure that could be used in conjunction Actually we can be transform that to procedure with something similar to thunk.
-  - > have unless available as a procedure debug?
+  - > it might be useful to have unless available as a procedure debug?
+- [ ] 27
 ### @TODO
 - ~~17~~
   - > Design a way...